 As for the treat box idea, I used a piece of rectangle black card stock.
 Just roll it into a tube then press both ends to make curved flaps.
 For another material idea, you may use a toilet paper roll and paint it black.

 Attach eyes and draw some expressions for the bat to give individual character to the Halloween treat boxes.

-Scroll down to get the details on how to make bat-themed Halloween treat boxes.
-The instruction includes a printable bat template.
+Scroll down to get the details on how to make bat-themed Halloween treat bags.
+The downloadable instruction includes a printable bat template.

-If you need more Halloween craft and recipe ideas, click here.
+If you need more Halloween crafts and recipe ideas, click here.

 - Bat wings I used this template